 - Tell us exactly what information you want us to review, clarify, or correct.

-- Specify the error(s) that we should review, clarify, or correct and provide us with a proposed clarification, correction or other remedy.
+- Specify the error(s) that we should review, clarify, or correct; and give us a proposed clarification, correction, or other remedy.

-- Provide us with your name and full mailing address so that we can reply to you.
+- Include your name and full mailing address so we can reply to you.

 Office of Management Services

 What we will do